MIDFIELDR/midfieldr/README.md

   - `cip` A data frame with 1584 observations and 6 CIP variables of program codes and names at the 2, 4, and 6-digit levels.
 Each observation is a unique program.
-Occupies 364 kb of memory.
+Occupies 364 kB of memory.
 Data dictionary [(link)](https://midfieldr.github.io/midfieldr/reference/cip.html).